mahuntington/python_sql/python_sql/lessons/connect.md

 1. Running Queries with Python
 1. Migrating data to a SQLite
 1. Exporting data to CSV
-1. Create an API with Flask
-1. Create a web UI to customize automation

 ## Install a Python virtual environment